gueneumann/morphix/README.md

-Morphix - A Fast and Portable Morphological Component for Inflectional Languages Günter Neumann, DFKI, Saarbrücken, 1999
+(This is from a old readme file.
+I plan to use teh Wiki to update the documentation) Morphix - A Fast and Portable Morphological Component for Inflectional Languages Günter Neumann, DFKI, Saarbrücken
 Hi everybody,

 Morphix is a very fast and robust morphological component for German.
 Besides inflectional analysis, it analyses compounds and is also able to generate wordforms from a given stem entry and some further (optional) morpho-syntactic information.
 Morphix is implemented in CommonAllegroLisp and should run under all operating systems which support ANSII CL.